 Keurig K-Select coffee maker

-The K-Select meets the single-serve brewer right in their comfort
+The K-Select meets the single-serve brewer right in their comfort zone.

-this model, you get just enough versatility between brew strength and serving sizes that you can make the perfect cup of coffee when you need it.
+With this model, you get just enough versatility between brew strength and serving sizes that you can make the perfect cup of coffee when you need it.

 It’s the quintessential Classic Series Keurig brewer, even if it’s lacking a few of the newest features that the coffee makers in the Plus Series offer.